nrwl/nx/docs/shared/generators/modifying-files.md

 const arr: string[] = [];
 ```

-Make sure the parser is set to `typescript`.
 When you place the cursor on the `Array` text, the right hand panel highlights the corresponding node of the AST.
 The AST node we're looking for looks like this:

 ```typescript
 { // TypeReference